Leatherface: Personality

-The prequel would delve deeper into the character's backstory and psyche, expanding upon points that were briefly mentioned in the first film.
-Leatherface is depicted in the prequel as depict him as a victim of a botched abortion, further suffering from a degenerative mental disorder.
+In the remake's prequel, more information about the character's backstory and psyche expands upon points that were briefly mentioned in the first film.
+Leatherface is depicted as a victim of a botched abortion, further suffering from a degenerative mental disorder.
 The character's cancer diagnosis, only briefly mentioned in the previous film, is explored in more detail, revealing the condition of severely disfigured his appearance, accelerated through his penchant towards self-mutilation.
 According to Brynuarski, Leatherface was tormented as a child due to his appearance which carried on into adulthood, affecting his mind in the process, "In my estimation, Leatherface is like a beaten dog — he was ostracized and ridiculed, and treated harshly by his peers.
 The psychological damage they inflicted was immense — there's no chance for him."
 This was further elaborated by Terrence Evans, who played Leatherface's uncle Old Monty, stating, "I think there was a chance Thomas' life could have been different.
 But the teasing he suffered, coupled with a bad temper, and following Hoyt around like a puppy dog, left room for Hoyt to get absolute control."
-Bryniarski would also explain how the Hewitt family's "us or them" mentality had influenced the character's violent and psychopathic nature, further noting the abuse he suffered from the outside world for most his life would finally cause his already fragile mind to snap.
-Unlike other entries in the franchise, Leatherface is depicted as being less abused and mistreated by members of his family, who protect and insulate him from the world and the consequences of his crimes.
-Wildstorm's comic About a Boy would shed more light on the character's mentality, depicting him as isolated and abused by his fellow classmates, while being obsessed with trapping and skinning dead animals.
-Members of his family are shown to accept and encourage young Leatherface's disturbed behavior, going so far as to dispose of the mutilated remains of a school bully, whom he had kidnapped and skinned alive.
+Bryniarski also described how the Hewitt family's "us or them" mentality had influenced the character's violent and psychopathic nature, further noting the abuse he suffered from the outside world for most his life finally caused his already fragile mind to snap.